A Cord of Firewood

 A Truck Load of Wood

 This variation in terminology or local practice is what people from different places tend to use.
-Like different areas around Boston and New Hampshire can have some very different accents.
+Different areas around Boston and New Hampshire can have some very different accents.
 Know what the term means or ask for clarification on what amount to expect.
+Then, check and verify.

 Key Question!